amitshekhariitbhu/android-interview-questions/README.md

 * What is a LocalBroadcastManager?
 [Link](https://developer.android.com/reference/android/support/v4/content/LocalBroadcastManager.html)
 * What is a JobScheduler?
 [Link](http://www.vogella.com/tutorials/AndroidTaskScheduling/article.html)
 * What is DDMS and what can you do with it?
 * What is the support library?
-Why was it introduced?
+Why was it introduced?[Link](http://martiancraft.com/blog/2015/06/android-support-library/)
 * What is a ContentProvider and what is it typically used for?
 * What is Android Data Binding?
 [Link](https://developer.android.com/topic/libraries/data-binding/index.html)
 * What are Android Architecture Components?
 [Link](https://developer.android.com/topic/libraries/architecture/index.html)